Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 Credit = 100% to touchpoint #1, 0% to everything else

-When it's useful: Understanding which channels drive initial awareness.
-If you're trying to grow your audience, first-touch tells you what's working at the top of the funnel.
-Particularly valuable for B2B companies with long sales cycles where you want to know what started the conversation.
+When it's useful: It tells you which channels bring people in the door.
+If you're trying to grow your audience, first-touch shows you what's working at the top of the funnel.
+It's especially handy for B2B companies with long sales cycles, where you want to know what started the conversation.

-When it's misleading: It completely ignores everything that happened between discovery and conversion.
-An email sequence that nurtured the lead for six months gets zero credit.
+When it's misleading: It ignores everything that happened between the first hello and the sale.
+An email sequence that nurtured the lead for six months gets nothing.
+Zero.

 Last-touch attribution